Independence Day (1983 film): Plot

 In the small town of Mercury, New Mexico (the film actually was shot in Anson, Texas), where she works as a waitress in her family's diner, Mary Ann Taylor's true love is photography.
 She would like to get beyond these limits, but when Jack Parker returns to town, he lets her know that he's been to the big city and happiness there is as elusive as anyplace else.

 Mary Ann and Jack fall in love.
-Their bliss is interrupted, however, by the discovery that Jack's meek sister is being physically abused by her husband.
-Jack tries to intervene, but in the end, Nancy intentionally triggers a gas explosion, killing her husband and herself.
+Their bliss is interrupted, however, by the discovery that Jack's meek sister Nancy is being physically abused by her husband Les.
+Jack tries to intervene but, in the end, Nancy intentionally triggers a gas explosion, killing Les and herself.